Alejandroq12/Alejandroq12/README.md

 -->
 🔭 I'm currently working on a React + Next.js application.

-📫 How to reach me julio.quezada@catolica.edu.sv
+📫 How to reach me qjuliodev@gmail.com

 🌱 I am currently learning Node.js, as well as responsive web design and accessibility.